Explain to Not Forget: Defending Against Catastrophic Forgetting with XAI: Introduction

 \section{Introduction}

 While neural networks achieve extraordinary results in a wide range of applications, from the medical field to computer vision or successfully beating humans on a variety of games \cite{Wilm2022, silver2016alpha}, the established training process typically relies on a large amount of data that is present at training time to learn a specific task.
 For example, the famous ImageNet dataset \cite{deng2009imagenet} consists of more than 14 million images which results in a size of more than 150 GB, while the authors of \cite{Radford2021Clip} collected a dataset of 400 million images that make up more than 10 TB of data \cite{Schuhmann2021LAION}.
 Large amounts of samples can help models generalize better by avoiding overfitting in single examples, but in turn make model training extremely expensive.
-If more data is later added, and the model should be able to correctly predict on both new and old data, usually it has to be fine-tuned or trained from scratch with the expanded dataset --- as opposed to only the new data --- as otherwise, \textit{catastrophic forgetting} \cite{French1999CF} can occur when learning multiple consecutive tasks or from non-stationary data.
+If more data is later added, and the model should be able to correctly predict on both new and old data, usually it has to be finetuned or trained from scratch with the expanded dataset as opposed to only the new data.
+Otherwise, \textit{catastrophic forgetting} \cite{French1999CF} can occur when learning multiple consecutive tasks or from non-stationary data.
 One prominent example of this is reinforcement learning, in which an agent continuously interacts with its environment, using a stream of observations as training data.
-As the observations change with the agents actions in the environment, the data distribution becomes non-i.i.d., leading to catastrophic forgetting in the agent that is usually countered with an ``experience buffer'', in which earlier observations are saved and randomly repeated.
+As the observations change with the agent's actions in the environment, the data distribution becomes non-i.i.d., leading to catastrophic forgetting in the agent that is usually countered with an ``experience buffer'', in which earlier observations are saved.
+These saved observations are then randomly repeated during training.
 Other applications would also benefit from solutions to continuous or lifelong learning, e.g., medical applications such as skin cancer detection, where more targets could be added after additional samples have been obtained.
-The issue of catastrophic forgetting is especially pronounced when previous data is not accessible anymore or is proprietary, making retraining impossible.
+The issue of catastrophic forgetting is especially pronounced when previous data is not accessible anymore, \eg, due to being proprietary, making retraining impossible.